 Shark Encounters at Trestles

-Trestles is known worldwide for having some of the best surf breaks for immediate to advanced wave riders.
+Trestles are known worldwide for having some of the best surf breaks for immediate to advanced wave riders.
 It is quite a trek to get here, but so worth the effort.
 I suggest taking Trestles Beach Trail, as I feel the parking options are better over here.
 Click on the above link for more information.

 Uppers Shark Encounters